particle-iot/docs/src/content/tutorials/device-cloud/console.md

 #### Growth tier

-- A block includes 250,000 data operations per month and up to 100 devices
+- A block includes 720K Data Operations (720,000) per month and up to 100 devices
-- Add as many blocks as you need for more data operations or more devices
+- Add as many blocks as you need for more Data Operations or more devices
 - No limit to the number of blocks you can purchase self-service
 - Up to 125 MB of cellular data per month, pooled across all devices, for each block purchased
 - Email support
 - Available in June 2021

 In the Growth tier, usage is measured by blocks.
 You can choose how many blocks you initially want to purchase in advance.
-It is also possible to add blocks if you run out of data operations, available devices, or cellular data.
+It is also possible to add blocks if you run out of Data Operations, available devices, or cellular data.

 In the Growth and Enterprise tiers, you will also have access to an **Organization**, which allows finer access control to multiple products.